 ||Get Snapchat! + Add to Favs|

-Here’s how it works: You take a picture, set a timer on it, write a caption if you wish and send it to one of your friends (Snapchat can search your contacts or Facebook friends to pull up a list).
-After your friend sees it, the image is gone forever (hypothetically).
+Here’s the basic concept: You take a picture or video, write a caption if you wish, set a timer on it and send it to your friends.
+Snapchat searches your contacts or Facebook friends to pull up a list of choices.
+After your friend sees your snap, it’s hypothetically gone forever.

 Although the concept is simple, Snapchat has evolved into so much more than a photo-sharing app.
 It’s become a social staple for Generation Y. Some people even use it to have full-blown conversations since you can add text to your snap and give the other person a visual idea of our current environment.